sed-/Loader-senpai/README.md

 ---

- <h3>🌟Welcome to Loader-Senpai’s ReadMe!🌟</h3>
+## 🌸 **Welcome to the Loader-Senpai AniList Integration Setup!** 🌸

+- Whether you're a casual anime enthusiast or a seasoned otaku, Loader-Senpai is here to make your AniList experience seamless.

+---

 Ready to level up your anime experience?
 Loader-Senpai is here to help you manage, track, and explore your anime lists with ease.
 Let’s dive into some of the awesome features!

-<h2>🔥 Key Features 🔥</h2>
+- **🔥 Key Features 🔥**

-<h2>✨ Personalized Suggestions</h2>

-Say goodbye to repeat recommendations!
+  - **✨ Personalized Suggestions:** Say goodbye to repeat recommendations!
 Loader-Senpai syncs with your profile to suggest only fresh anime picks—no more seeing shows you’ve already watched.

-<h2>📋 Effortless List Management</h2>

-Keep all your anime lists (completed, on-hold, dropped, etc.) in one place.
+  - **📋 Effortless List Management:** Keep all your anime lists (completed, on-hold, dropped, etc.) in one place.
 No need to juggle different apps—everything’s right here!

-<h2>👥 Compare with Friends</h2>

-Ever wonder how your watchlist stacks up against your friends’?
+  - **👥 Compare with Friends:** Ever wonder how your watchlist stacks up against your friends’?
 Compare lists to see what anime you’re missing out on, or find new recommendations to watch together.

-<h2>📊 Anime Stats—Yours & Theirs</h2>

-Track your own anime stats or check out your friends’ progress.
+  - **📊 Anime Stats—Yours & Theirs:** Track your own anime stats or check out your friends’ progress.

-<h2>🎮 Steam Games Explorer</h2>

-Also into gaming?
-You can search up steam games and see there current player count.
+  - **🎮 Steam Games Explorer:** Also into gaming?
+You can search up steam games and see their current player count.

-<h2>🔒 Backup Your Lists</h2>

-No more worries about losing track of your anime!
+  - **🔒 Backup Your Lists:** No more worries about losing track of your anime!
 Loader-Senpai can back up your lists, so you always have a safe copy.

-<h2>⚡ And So Much More!</h2>

-These are just a few of the ways Loader-Senpai can make your anime and gaming adventures even better.
+  - **⚡ And So Much More!** These are just a few of the ways Loader-Senpai can make your anime and gaming adventures even better.
 Dive in and explore all it has to offer!

 ---

----

-## 🌸 **Welcome to the Loader-Senpai AniList Integration Setup!** 🌸

-Whether you're a casual anime enthusiast or a seasoned otaku, Loader-Senpai is here to make your AniList experience seamless.
-Follow these simple steps, and you’ll be ready to manage your anime lists like a true senpai.
-However, please note that this is an **unstable build**, recommended for more experienced users.
+- Follow these simple steps, and you’ll be ready to manage your anime lists like a true senpai.
+- Please note that this is an **unstable build**, recommended for more experienced users.
 Proceed with caution, and feel free to unleash your creativity! 🎨

 ---